-In the mid 2000s, a digital passenger information system (PIS) was fitted which can be controlled via the computer located above the windscreen.
+When refurbished in the mid-2000s, a digital passenger information system (PIS) was fitted which can be controlled via the computer located to the right of the desk.
 Instructions for this system can be found below:

 - 1) Press the ESC button.

-- 2) Input the 5-digit destination code using the numpad.
+- 2) Input the 4-digit destination code using the numpad.

 - 3) Press the OK button.